sharmilapalani/ai-code-review-assistant-/pasted_code.sql.feedback.md

             WHEN i.Presentation_ID_vod__c <> '' AND i.Account_Type = 'HCP'  THEN 1
 			ELSE 0
 			END AS CLM_Calls,

 		CASE
-            WHEN i.Account_Type LIKE 'HCP' AND i.Successful_Call = 1 AND t.Target_Flag = 1 THEN 1
-			ELSE 0
-			END AS Successful_Target_Calls,
-		CASE
             WHEN i.ACCT_TYP_CD_iv_GSK_CDE__C LIKE '%PHRM%' and Account_Type LIKE 'HCO' THEN 1 ELSE 0